 Those on the group flight will arrive into Kansai Airport and will be transferred to Kyoto.
+Land only clients are free to arrive at the start hotel anytime today.
 With about 2000 temples, shrines and gardens, Kyoto is a treasure house of Japan's cultural heritage and remains undoubtedly one of the most fascinating cities in Asia.
 Unlike many other Japanese cities it escaped the ravages of both the Second World War and modern urban development, thereby keeping intact much of the spirit and architecture of traditional Japan.

 This evening there will be a briefing with your leader.

-This morning we set out on our first hike to the northern mountains and the Kibune shrine, followed by the Kurama temple and hot springs.
+This morning we set out on our first hike to the northern mountains and the Kibune shrine, followed by the Kurama temple.
 Our first stop of the day, however is going to be the Ginkakuji – Silver Pavilion.
 From Ginkakuji we climb up to the Daimonji mountain for an excellent view of Kyoto and then take a short train ride north to Kibune-guchi where the hike to Kibune and Kifune shrine begins.

 Kifune shrine was built upon the site where supposedly a goddess finished her long journey via a boat.
 The small town of Kibune sprang into existence shortly after to complement the shrine.
 Dedicated to the deity of water and rain, all those who seek protection and maritime safety come here to pray – especially the seamen and fishermen.
 The charming town is dotted with traditional restaurants and inns, with river streams running beneath the restaurant platforms.
 It’s an excellent opportunity to relax for a bit, especially for those that would like to escape the crowds of Kyoto.